DJDanl/cpp-docs.pt-br/docs/atl-mfc-shared/reference/crect-class.md

 ### <a name="parameters"></a>Parâmetros

-*Y*<br/>
+*y*<br/>
-A coordenada absoluta para o canto superior esquerdo do retângulo.
+A coordenada y absoluta para o canto superior esquerdo do retângulo.

 ### <a name="example"></a>Exemplo